 Where to Begin?

 Before we learn new tips and tricks, we first need to select a makeup that best suits you and delivers a flawless long-lasting result.
 With the vast range of makeup companies and beauty products available throughout department stores, pharmacies and beauty stockists, it can be quite daunting with where to begin?

 I always start with “do you have any reactions to selected ingredients in products?”
-Most people are unaware as to whether they are hypersensitive to problematic ingredients, essential oils and formulations.
+Most people are unaware whether they are hypersensitive to problematic ingredients, essential oils and formulations.
 However, as a makeup artist and beauty therapist, I see this issue come up a good majority of the time.
 When shopping for makeup, I recommend “try before you buy.”
 This allows you to experience the feel of the makeup on your skin as contraindications to any of the ingredients will present themselves during the trialing application or soon after.

 Having allergies and intolerances myself, I have moved in the direction of natural mineral makeup, being vegan and gluten-free.
 I have confidence in knowing it’s safe to apply to my clientele’s skin without any concerns of an allergic reaction and it can be worn everyday with benefits for any age group and skin type.
 Of course, at the end of the day, it comes down to personal preference and price point.
 Once you have purchased your makeup, a quality set of brushes to assist you with the application is a must.
 Again, many of the above-mentioned companies stock a range of suitable brushes.
-Keep your set small and simple—too many brushes just causes confusion and I believe less is more.
+Keep your set small and simple—too many brushes just cause confusion and I believe less is more.

 Things You Will Need in Your Makeup Kit